Skip to content

 # Data payload varies by operation type

-type CustomerData {
+type HanaCustomerSubscriptionData {

-# For INSERT/DELETE: direct column values
+# For INSERT: direct column values

 customer_id: Int